-5 ECONOMIC IMPACT ASSESSMENT
+ECONOMIC IMPACT ASSESSMENT - RETAIL HIERARCHY

-- 1. An economic impact assessment report will be required to undertaken as part of a Development Application for any retail development involving a gross floor area of 3,500 square metres or more and / or where any out of centre location is proposed for a retail or bulky goods retailing development.
+- An economic impact assessment report will be required to undertaken as part of a Development Application for any retail development involving a gross floor area of 3,500 square metres or more and / or where any out of business centre location is proposed for a retail or bulky goods retailing development.
 The economic impact assessment report shall be prepared by a suitably qualified and experienced retail planning consultant or land economist. - 2.
-The economic impact assessment report shall specifically address the following matters / issues:- - (a) Detailed review of the proposed retail development, including details of the proposed range of goods and the proposed retail and warehousing floor space dedicated for each component within the proposed development; - (b) Full details of the existing supply of retail floorspace serving the catchment, particularly in respect to the specific type of retail floorspace as proposed in the development; - (c) Details of any other existing or planned retail developments within the catchment or other parts of the city which may have an effect on the viability of the proposed retail development; - (d) Indicate where the proposed retail development will fit within the Centres Hierarchy; - (e) Documentary evidence as to the extent to which the existing supply of retail floorspace will satisfactorily meet the existing and foreseeable demand levels for the medium term (i.e. 5 10 years); - (f) Documentary evidence as to whether there are any gaps within the existing and planned Centres of the city as per the Centres Hierarchy which the proposal will attempt to address; - (g) Full outline of any alternative sites within the city for the specific type of retailing proposed and demonstrate why the proposed site is the preferred site for the proposed retail development; - (h) Provision of a retail feasibility assessment of the proposed retail development and demonstration as to why there is a demand for the proposed new development or expanded retail floorspace provision; - (i) Full details of the current catchment population and the forecasted population level and the likely retail spending growth rate throughout the medium term (i.e. 5 10 years).
-This review should also include analysis of existing and future population forecasts and likely future expenditures for the locality and the wider retail catchment;
+The economic impact assessment report shall specifically address the following matters / issues:-

+- Detailed review of the proposed retail development, including details of the proposed (a) range of goods and the proposed retail and warehousing floor space dedicated for each component within the proposed development; - (b) Full details of the existing supply of retail floorspace serving the catchment, particularly in respect to the specific type of retail floorspace as proposed in the development; - Details of any other existing or planned retail developments within the catchment or other (c) parts of the city which may have an effect on the viability of the proposed retail development; - (d) Full outline of the main features of the existing retail centre hierarchy which serve the catchment and lindicate where the proposed retail development will fit within this the Centres Hhierarchy; - Documentary evidence as to the extent to which the existing supply of retail floorspace (e) will satisfactorily meet the existing ander foreseeable demand levels for the medium term (i.e. 5 - 10 years); - (f) Documentary evidence as to whether there are any gaps within the existing and planned retail-Ceentres of the city as per the retail-Centres Hhierarchy in which the proposal will attempt to address; - (g) Full outline of any alternative sites within the city for the specific type of retailing proposed and demonstrate why the proposed site is the preferred site for the proposed retail development; - (h) Provision of a retail feasibility assessment of the proposed retail development and demonstration as to why there is a demand for the proposed new development or expanded retail floorspace provision; - Full details of the current catchment population and the forecasted population level and (i) the likely retail spending growth rate throughout the medium term (i.e. 5-10 years).
+This review should also include analysis of existing and future population forecasts and likely future expenditures for the locality and the wider retail catchment; - (j) Full details as to the where the proposed retail development will draw trade from, including whether the proposal is likely to draw trade from another existing or planned retail Ceentre catchment; - (k) Evidence as to whether the proposed new retail provision in an existing retail centre is likely to result in an expansion in the size of the catchment served by that centre; - (l) Detailed estimates of existing escape expenditure from the catchment and evidence as to how the proposed retail development will attempt to address this issue; - (m) Details of escape expenditure spending that is likely to be retained by the proposed new or expanded retail facilities; - (n) Full economic impact assessment upon any existing and approved retail facilities within the catchment or other retail Ceentres in the city, if the proposed new retail development or expansion of the existing retail facility is ultimately supported, including whether any existing or planned retail facilities within the immediate catchment or wider catchment may be adversely affected by the proposal; - Assessment of the proposal's relationship with the Wollongong LGA retail Centres (o) hierarchy strategy, including planned or newly developing retail centres in the city;